 This is another good short story (approx 20 pages), I really enjoyed it.
 It’s not long enough to immerse yourself completely with the world or main characters.
 Think of it like a prologue.
 The plot moved quickly with no false leads and although the character development was brief I did feel a connection.
 I feel that it whetted my interest enough to seek the series out.

-Buy TILL DEATH & A MATTER OF DEATH in ebook only through Amazon:
+Buy TILL DEATH & A MATTER OF DEATH in ebook only through the usual sources, including:

 I’m part of various affiliate programmes to help with the costs of running a self-hosted bog.
 Consequently, when you use my links to buy a book, I’ll get a (very) small % from the sale.